OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 the value of its single output by adding its two inputs together.

 Our first step is to create our class.
-We want to inherit from openmdao.main.api.Component, because that provides us with the interface we need to function properly as an OpenMDAO Component.
+We want to inherit from ``openmdao.main.api.Component``, because that provides us with the interface we need to function properly as an OpenMDAO Component.